 - Poems and quotes on trains

-For Sandalfilm, my YouTube account, the number of views passed 820,000.
-However, the increase almost halved in 2020 compared with the previous year, which was also weak.
+For Sandalfilm, my YouTube account, the number of views passed 848,000.
+The increase is very low, only 25,000 over the year, and much lower than in previous years.
 It is clearly related to a zero growth in the number of videos.

-I uploaded 21 new photos to Sandalgram, which is my Instagram account.
-The number of followers is 476, roughly the same as the year before.
-On Sandaltweet (Twitter) I irregularly share interesting articles, even beyond my own.
+I uploaded 24 new photos on Sandalgram, which is my Instagram account.
+The number of followers is 458, roughly the same as the year before.
+On Sandaltweet (Twitter) I irregularly share interesting articles.
 However, I do not engage in discussions or direct communication with other Twitter users.
-The number of Twitter followers at the turn of the year was 6,403.
+The number of Twitter followers at the turn of the year was 6,251, slightly less than the year before.

-My own activity on the regular social media is declining.
+When we look at 2021 in retrospect, my own activity on the social media decreases.
 Sandalsand on all channels is read and seen to a lesser extent than in previous years.
-The exception in 2020 was Norge.
-Where I have the greatest new activity, the response is greatest.
+The exception in 2021 was Sandalsand Norge.
+New activity spurs click rates.

 - Morocco.
 All those amazing towns on the coast and in the mountains.
 (1-2 weeks)